Uxbridge and South Ruislip: 2023 by-election

 On 9 June 2023, Johnson announced his intention to resign, triggering the 2023 Uxbridge and South Ruislip by-election.
 The resignation occurred on 12 June 2023 and the by-election took place on 20 July 2023.
 It was won by the Tory candidate Steve Tuckwell, although with vote share reduced from 52.6% in 2019 to 45.2%, with Tuckwell beating Labour candidate Danny Beales by less than 500 votes.

 2024 general election

 The latest election was held on Thursday, 4 July 2024.
 The seat was won by Labour candidate Danny Beales, who ousted Tory MP Steve Tuckwell after less than 12 months in office.
 Beales secured 16,599 votes (36.2%) compared to Tuckwell's 16,012 votes (34.9%).
 This was a reversal of the 2023 by-election (triggered by Boris Johnson's resignation), in which Tuckwell beat Beales by fewer than 500 votes (see below for full results).

-Other candidates running included: Reform UK candidate Tim Wheeler, Green Party candidate Sarah Green, and Liberal Democrats (UK) candidate Ian Rex-Hawkes.
+Other candidates running included: Reform UK candidate Tim Wheeler, Green Party candidate Sarah Green, and Liberal Democrats candidate Ian Rex-Hawkes.